-This mechanically inquisitive Virginia teen and her dad set out to rebuild her 60s-era dream car before her 16th birthday.
+This inquisitive Virginia teen and her dad set out to rebuild her 60s-era dream car before her 16th birthday.

 Autobody Source Staff